agentx-cgn/Hannibal/README.md

   (grain-picker, hunter, warrior, guerrilla, miner, etc)

-* A **domain specific language** called group script, based on JavaScript method and property chaining to define a fluent interface and decribe the behaviour of groups in a near natural language
+* A **domain specific language** called group script, based on JavaScript method and property chaining to define a fluent interface and describe the behaviour of groups in a near natural language

 * An **economy model** with an order queue, a cost analyzer and
   a statistic module providing metrics based on resource flows with trends and forecast.

-* A **HTN PLanner** to calculate economic development, advancing to next phase and planning attack strategies
+* A **HTN Planner** to calculate economic development, advancing to next phase and planning attack strategies

 * **Map Analysis &amp; Pathfinder** for intelligent and adequate game play